hasanalikhattak/latex/README.md

-These instructions have been updated for Ubuntu 14.04 and TeX Live 2014, they will probably work on most Ubuntu/Debian distributions.
+These instructions have been updated for Ubuntu 20.04 LTS and TeX Live 2021, they will probably work on most Ubuntu/Debian distributions.

 Installation
 ============
 Installing "vanilla" TeX Live is not as hard as you think.
 Things you will need:

 * An internet connection.
-* About 4 GiB of free space (2 GiB if not installing documentation).
+* About 5 GiB of free space (3 GiB if not installing documentation).
 * Root (`sudo`) powers.

 Also: the instructions are meant for the terminal.
 If you're uncomfortable with that you can probably still install the `texlive-full` package from the Software center.